 - a.
 Trustee Organizations travel will be guided by the University Travel Policy. - b.
 International Travel is also subject to the Student International Travel policy. - c.
-Student travel/trips programs that traditionally have involved alcohol related activities (i.e. spring break trips, senior celebrations), cannot be supported by Trustee Organization funds. - d.
 The DSA Off-Campus Activity Advising Policy applies to all off-campus travel (see Part Three, VI.
-C.).

-e.
-Personal Vehicle Use:
+C.). - d.
+Personal Vehicle Use: - i.

-- i.
 Students traveling in their personal vehicle on organization business may be eligible for the IRS Business Mile Rate. - ii.
 Students traveling in their personal vehicle must have valid operator's license for the date of travel and automobile insurance in the minimum amounts of \$50,000/\$100,000 (third party liability) and \$5,000 (property damage liability). - iii.
-Students cannot be compensated for commuting to campus. - iv.
-Mileage can be paid in advance, but advances cannot be issued any earlier than the business day prior to departure.
-Should a trip be cancelled or shortened, the unused portion of an advance must be returned to the Organization.

-f.
+Students cannot be compensated for commuting to campus.

+e.
 Meals:

 - i.
 While traveling on Organization business, students can be paid per diem at the rate established in the travel policy. - ii.
-Per diem for specific meals will not be paid when lodging, venue or event provides meals for participants.
+Per diem for specific meals will not be paid when lodging, venue or event provides meals for participants. - f.

-- iii.
-Per diem for meals can be paid in advance but cannot be issued any earlier than the business day prior to departure.
-Should a trip be cancelled or shortened, the unused portion of an advance must be returned to the Organization. - g.
 Trustee Organizations are allowed to pay for staff travel expenses only when the following are met: - i.
 Organization is also paying for student travel expenses, - ii.
 Regular State funds are not available to cover staff participation, and - iii.
 The trip is not part of the curricular activities of the students (per the State Comptroller's Manual). - 7.
 CoSponsorship: Trustee Organization leaders must consult TSOS staff prior to using the CoSponsorship expense code. - 8.
 Miscellaneous: Trustee Organization leaders must consult TSOS staff prior to using the Miscellaneous expense code.